pythonarcade/arcade/doc/tutorials/shader_inputs/index.rst

 Finally we have an example of reading from and writing to the same texture with a shader.

-.. sidebar:: Writing to a framebuffer
 We use the `with fbo:` syntax to tell arcade that we wish to render to the new frambuffer rather than default one.

 Once the shader has updated the framebuffer we need to copy its contents to the screen to be displayed.

 .. literalinclude:: texture_write.py
     :caption: Textures